 We do Travel Nurse Housing Differently.

 Like any part of this industry, there are myths and misconceptions.
-Any travel nurse will tell you; there’s a big misconception around where the money comes from.
+Any travel nurse will tell you, there’s a big misconception about where the money comes from.
 No, it doesn’t come from crazy-high hourly pay.
-Most travelers will tell you that the tax-free stipend is the best way to profit from travel nursing.
+Most travelers will tell you that the tax-free per diem is the best way to profit from travel nursing.
 If you aren’t sure how the whole “tax-free” money thing works, we pulled together some helpful tax links that will help.

-Take the Stipend.
+Take the Per Diem.
 Leave the Roadblocks to Us.

 This guide covers a lot of information.
 Use these links to find what you’re looking for faster.

-- Meet the Easy Stay Program® — Learn about our travel nurse housing resources.
-Even if you don’t use company housing.
+- Meet the Easy Stay Program® — Learn about our travel nurse housing resources and the benefits of having our specialists help you through the process.

 - Temporary Hotel Stays — Housing plans changed?
 See how we can arrange a short-term hotel stay for you.

 - Payment Assistance — See how we can help with move-in costs.
 Even if you live the RV life.

 - Travelers Haven Partnership — This partnership offers a solution for pesky credit checks.
 Plus, it offers utilities and rent all in 1 payment.